Ingan121/Vineless/README.md

 + Per-site configuration

 ## Devices
-* This addon requires a Widevine/PlayReady Device file to work.
+* This addon requires a Widevine/PlayReady Device file (`*.wvd`/`*.prd`) to work.
 Don't ask me where to get those.
+* For remote devices, you can find samples in the `devices` directory.
+Some of them might require modification to work with your specific use case.

 ## Compatibility
 + Should be compatible with all modern browsers that support the standard EME, the ClearKey CDM, and the Manifest V3 extensions